 - A person that the deceased has appointed as a personal representative

 In the event that the deceased individual died before they appointed a personal representative in their estate plan, it is possible for the court to appoint a personal representative.
+An Aurora wrongful death attorney can help you determine whether you have grounds to bring a claim.

-There is a difference between a wrongful death and a criminal case, even if they are both related to the same death.
+As a skilled Aurora attorney can attest, there is a difference between a wrongful death and a criminal case, even if they are both related to the same death.
 A wrongful death claim is a civil lawsuit, which is brought to court by the personal representative, and any liability is expressed only through money damages.
 A local wrongful death lawyer can assist you with this claim.

 A criminal case on the other hand is brought by the state or federal government, and the guilty party is punished by prison time, probation or other suitable penalties.
 Furthermore, wrongful death can be brought to court even if the case is pursued by the government.